 Dental plaque is a sticky film that plays a role in a variety of oral conditions.
 This clear substance forms on your teeth each day.
 In fact, it starts to form as soon as you finish eating a meal or snacking.
-It’s mostly on your teeth, but can also form under the gum line.
+It mostly forms on your teeth, but can also form under the gum line.

 Unfortunately, plaque is one of your mouth’s worst enemies.
-This substance not only creates a film over your teeth, it slowly damages or eats away at your tooth enamel.
+This substance not only creates a film over your teeth, but it slowly damages or eats away at your tooth enamel.
 Enamel is the hard surface of your teeth that protects your teeth from decay.
 If you’re unable to control plaque, your enamel can’t do its job.
-Your risk for cavities increase as your enamel is damaged.
+Your risk for cavities increases as your enamel is damaged.
 But the question remains, what causes dental plaque?

 Dental plaque is clear, so it's hard to see it on your teeth.
 If you want to do a plaque check, all you need to do is rub your tongue along your teeth, especially the back of your teeth.
 Usually, plaque makes the teeth feel rough or slimy.

 Although plaque occurs naturally, you can reduce it and improve the overall health of your mouth.